stanislaw/SoftwareDesignHeuristics/README.md

 happens anyway because of production pressures.
 People say: your mileage may vary.

-### Ignorance
+### Lack of Knowledge

-Bad code comes from ignorance, not from evil will, inspite of the fact that both bad code and evil will share ignorance as their root.
-Sometimes it helps a lot to wear imaginary ignorance hat to understand an intention behind a code you're reading.
+Bad code stems from a lack of knowledge, not malice, even though both bad code and malice share unawareness as their root cause.
+Sometimes, it helps to put on a "lack-of-knowledge hat" to better understand the intentions behind the code you're reading.

-### Ignorance II
+### Lack of Knowledge II

-One interesting feature of Ignorance is that it imposes a limit on ability of a software to scale.
-Written with ignorance in mind software sooner or later becomes a stone and nightmare so that eventually programmers on a team start to avoid going to "the dark forest".
-Natural consequence is that such software has an upper bound of complexity so someone who has to re-engineer such code will find that that complexity is ultimately manageable.
+An interesting feature of inexperience is that it imposes limits on a software system's ability to scale.
+Software written with unawareness at its core will eventually become rigid and nightmarish, to the point where team members start avoiding the "dark forest" of its codebase.
+The natural consequence is that such software reaches an upper bound of complexity.
+Paradoxically, this means that someone tasked with re-engineering it will often find its complexity manageable in the end.

 ### Other